gorrila/chromebook_fixes/README.md

 # After the script has finished and your system has rebooted you can optionally do the following: #

-1. Assign a hotkey to Guake if you installed it using Guake Preferences as the default one won't work on Chromebooks
+1. Assign a hotkey to Guake if you installed it using Guake Preferences ($ guake -p) as the default one won't work on Chromebooks

-2. Set your themes and wingpanel settings in Elementary Tweaks from in the System Settings if you chose to install them
+2. (Luna) Set your themes and wingpanel settings in Elementary Tweaks from in the System Settings if you chose to install them

-3. Delete your wired connection from Network Manager to avoid it trying to connect to it all the time
+3. Delete your wired connection from Network Manager to avoid it trying to connect to it all the time.
+Hoping to add this to the script soon.

-4. Assign Fullscreen (F4) to Toggle Fullscreen in System Settings>Keyboard>Windows>Shortcuts
+4. Assign Fullscreen (F4) to Toggle Fullscreen in System Settings>Keyboard>Windows>Shortcuts (Luna doesn't have anything mapped to Toggle Fullscreen by default.
+Not sure about Luna but will look into finding the conf file for this and adding it to the script)

-5. Enjoy elementary OS Luna
+5. Enjoy elementary OS